AlexeyALeonov/storj-health/README.md

 Script checking log files at default location `~\AppData\Roaming\Storj Share\*.log`

+You can execute downloaded script with command "Run at PowerShell" by clicking right mouse button on it.

 # Support
 If you want any new feature or you have found a bug, please submit an issue or create a pull request containing fix.